rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 4. {{< step_create-cluster_member-roles >}}

 5. Click **Create**.

-6. Copy the first command displayed to your clipboard.
+6. The prerequisite for `cluster-admin` privileges is shown (see **Prerequisites** above), including an example command to fulfil the prerequisite.

-7. Log into one of your cluster nodes using your preferred shell, such as PuTTy or a remote Terminal connection.
-Run the command copied to your clipboard.
+7. Copy the `kubectl` command to your clipboard and run it on a node where kubeconfig is configured to point to the cluster you want to import.
+If you are unsure it is configured correctly, run `kubectl get nodes` to verify before running the command shown in {{< product >}}.

-8. If you receive a message of `certificate signed by unknown authority`, copy the second command displayed in {{< product >}} to your clipboard.
-Then run the command on your cluster node.
+8. If you are using self signed certificates, you will receive the message `certificate signed by unknown authority`.
+To work around this validation, copy the command starting with `curl` displayed in {{< product >}} to your clipboard.
+Then run the command on a node where kubeconfig is configured to point to the cluster you want to import.

-9. When you finish running the command(s) on your Linux host(s), click **Done**.
+9. When you finish running the command(s) on your node, click **Done**.

-{{< result_create-cluster >}}
+{{< result_import-cluster >}}

 > **Note:**
 > You can not re-import a cluster that is currently active in a Rancher setup.